megamind1230/baka/core/w3schools-and-more-git-and-github-moc.md

 > Pull from GitHub

-- pull from github to keep up-to-date with git
+- pull from github to keep git up-to-date
 	- `pull` = `fetch` + `merge`
 		- on local master `git fetch origin` gets the change history of the tracked branch/repo
 			- like saying: just sync ideas with remote .. but wait for my orders.. more like getting a `hidden status report` from remote